RIKEN-RCCS/lens3/rpm/README.md

   - "/usr/bin/firewall-cmd" is in "firewalld"
   - "/usr/bin/openssl" is in "openssl"

-And, it needs packages "policycoreutils-python-utils" and "openssl".
+It needs packages "policycoreutils-python-utils" and "openssl".
-Note other "policycoreutils" and "firewalld" are in @core which is installed in "Minimal Install".
+Remaining "policycoreutils" and "firewalld" are in @core and are expected to be installed.

 See `dnf groupinfo core`.

 ## MEMO on RPM Spec: Requires Version Comparison

-Versions of requirement are currently latest.
-The spec file does not specify versions at all.
+Requirement of versions are current latest.
+This spec-file does not specify versions at all.

   - httpd 2.4